 There are many advantages to self-adhesive floor tiles.
 They tend to be relatively inexpensive, easy to install, and low maintenance.
-However the cleaning methods used on different materials will vary, and some processes of maintenance and disinfection can actually harm the installation that you are trying to protect.
+The cleaning methods used on different materials will vary, and some processes of maintenance and disinfection can harm the installation that you are trying to protect.
 That is why it is important to know the products that you buy, and understand how different agents will interact with them over time.

 The main thing to understand about self-adhesive tiles is that these floors are made up of lots of individual pieces which are pressed together by pressure and glue.
 While this creates the illusion of a single, solid surface that stretches out beneath you, in truth, there are still seams that exist between every individual component in the collection.
 Those are vulnerabilities that can be exploited by liquids and humidity over time, allowing water to penetrate down to the subfloor and cause damage.

 You should never immerse self-adhesive tiles in water for mopping purposes.
 Depending on the type of material, damp cleaning may be acceptable, but you have to make sure that you do not leave puddles behind that can slowly work their way down past the surface of your installation.
 That can lead not only to damage, but also the formation of mold which can in turn negatively affect the air quality of the entire environment.

 Vinyl Tile Flooring

-Vinyl flooring will wear out over an 8-12 year span.
-While it is resistant to staining, maintenance will require you to use a careful hand, avoiding harsh chemicals that can cause long-term discolorations.
+Vinyl flooring will wear out over an 8- to 12-year span.
+While it is resistant to staining, maintenance will require you to use a careful hand and to avoid harsh chemicals that can cause long-term discolorations.
 It should also be kept out of direct sunlight, as this can cause a yellowing effect.

 Cork Tile Flooring